RadziuMM/Campings-Map/README.md

 # Campings-Map

 A small project to share ur campings spots with the community.
-Created for outdoor lovers.
-Everything is hosted in Heroku at page: https://campingmap.herokuapp.com/#/
+Created for outdoor lovers. <span style="text-decoration: line-through solid black">Everything is hosted in Heroku at page: https://campingmap.herokuapp.com/#/</span>.No longer hosted.

 ## Getting Started